-There are mashed potatoes, and there are THESE cheesy roasted cauliflower mashed potatoes.
-With slightly nutty and sweet roasted cauliflower, potato and cheese in them (and a bit of yummy thyme), they could well be your new go-to mash recipe!
+There’s mash, and then there’s THIS potato and cauliflower mash.
+With slightly nutty and sweet roasted cauliflower, potato and cheese in them (and a bit of yummy thyme), they could well be your new go-to mash recipe – especially as they’re really easy to make ahead!

 There aren’t too many recipes that I would call my ‘go-to recipes’.
 There’s THIS amazing Greek chicken and potatoes that I literally could eat every day of my life, for instance.
 There’s this easy moussaka which I like to make for guests.
 And there’s this nothing-short-of-incredible 6-ingredient Swedish chocolate cake, which I have dreams about!

-But when it comes to mash, THIS roasted cauliflower and potato mash recipe is always the one I turn to.
+But when it comes to mashed potatoes, THIS potato cauliflower mash recipe is always the one I turn to.

 What’s so great about it?
 Well, here goes…

 - You can make it ahead.
 I sometimes make it the day before.
-I pour my delicious cauliflower mashed potatoes into some kind of small serving dish with a lid like the one in my photos (affiliate link).
+I pour it into some kind of small serving dish with a lid.
 When I’m ready to serve up dinner, I simply reheat on medium power in the microwave.

 What ingredients do you need?

-- cheese and butter (swap for a big drizzle of olive oil if you prefer or for vegan cheese and olive oil if you want to make your mash vegan)
+- Cheese and butter (swap for a big drizzle of olive oil if you prefer or for vegan cheese and olive oil if you want to make your mash vegan).
+I usually use a sharp tasty cheddar, but any favorite grated cheese will work.

 I usually warm the milk in a small saucepan and add some thyme to infuse with the wonderful flavour.
 If I’m feeling a bit short on time though I sometimes mix the thyme into the milk and microwave it instead (photo 3)!